Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartednew.md

 - Understanding of cybersecurity principles and attack methodologies.
 - Access to a Microsoft 365 tenant with appropriate licenses.

 ## Architecture

-The architecture diagram outlines a sequence of labs for implementing and configuring Microsoft Defender for Endpoint.
-Starting with setup and role configuration, users will configure device groups and create baseline policies.
-Subsequent labs focus on onboarding machines, managing vulnerabilities, configuring endpoint detection and response (EDR), testing endpoint capabilities, and simulating attack scenarios for hands-on security training.
+The architecture diagram outlines a series of labs focused on configuring and utilizing Microsoft Sentinel and Defender for threat detection and incident response.
+The labs begin with setting up Sentinel, onboarding devices, and connecting event sources.
+Users then configure security settings in Microsoft Defender, detect persistence and control attacks, and respond to incidents.
+Labs progress through creating playbooks, setting up hunting queries, and defining security policies.
+The sequence culminates with investigating alerts and managing incidents, providing comprehensive security operations training.

 ## Architecture Diagram